 An alert is a type of log that warrants more serious attention.
-They include system errors, attacks (access control) and attempted access to blocked web sites or web sites with restricted web features such as cookies, active X and so on.
+They include system errors, attacks (access control) and attempted access to blocked web sites.
 Some categories such as System Errors consist of both logs and alerts.
 You may differentiate them by their color in the View Log screen.
 Alerts display in red and logs display in black.